iamthesenate-69/planesandpanzersv2/README.md

 # planesandpanzersv2
-well technically this isnt v2 since v1 isnt even finish but watever
+well technically this isnt v2 since v1 isnt even finished but watever

 put your bot token into token.txt